 2. Focusing on how the stress made you feel

 It’s a job interview, after all, not a therapy session.
-The interviewer doesn’t care about your feelings; they’re only interested in knowing whether you’re capable of performing effectively in demanding situations.
+The interviewer doesn’t care about your feelings (sorry!).
+They’re only interested in knowing whether you’re capable of performing effectively in demanding situations.

 3. Talking about a time you put yourself in a stressful situation

-This could be, for example, procrastinating when you were meant to be working on an important report.
+This could be, for example, procrastinating and scrolling on social media when you were meant to be working on an important report.
 Even if you came through in the end and delivered the report by the specified deadline, you’ll still be viewed as lazy and untrustworthy.

 4. Admitting you don’t handle pressure well